leafcloudhq/documentation-rtd/docs/kubernetes/creating-a-kubernetes-cluster.md

 ## Create a Cluster

-Now that we have chosen a template we can create a new cluster, with --keypair we select the keypair that will be added to the hosts, so you can access the hosts root over SSH. (default user is 'core')
+Now that we have chosen a template we can create a new cluster, with --keypair we select the keypair that will be added to the hosts, so you can access the hosts root over SSH (default user is 'core').
+The keypair we're adding is the Openstack keypair name.

 ```
-openstack coe cluster create my-k8s-cluster --cluster-template k8s-fedora-coreos-32-ha-octavia-ingress --keypair <keypair>
+openstack coe cluster create my-k8s-cluster --cluster-template k8s-ha-v1.21.2-template-v2.0-rc3 --keypair <keypair>
 ```

 This process may take a few minutes.
 To check up on the installation enter the following: